roots/docs/acorn/upgrading-acorn.md

 }
 ```

+After doing so, you may need to delete [Acorn's application cache directory](https://roots.io/acorn/docs/directory-structure/).
+By default, this is located in `[wp-content|app]/cache/acorn/`.

 Reference the [Acorn v3 upgrade pull request on the Sage repo](https://github.com/roots/sage/pull/3097) to see a full diff.

 #### Target class [assets.manifest] does not exist